thomasabishop/promises-fe-why/notes.md

 ### Concept

-- A promise is constuct in Javascript that represents the intermediate stage of an execution that returns a value.
+- A promise is a structure in Javascript that represents the intermediate stage of an execution that returns a value.

 - It comprises an object that takes as parameters two functions corresponding to the states of resolve and reject.